The Eight Steps to Become a Liquidity Provider with Pairings

 Once we have checked our price and liquidity range values, we can select the fees cost -called Gas (Gwei)- and proceed to select “Add Liquidity”.

 After adding liquidity, our Metamask wallet will ask to confirm the contract to proceed with the operation.
 With this we have told Ethereum that with the added liquidity, the platform can withdraw this amount of money from our account.

 And we’ve done it!
-This is how to become a Liquidity Provider using Pairings by Sommelier Finance.
+This is how to become a Liquidity Provider using the Pairings App.

 Now that we’ve finished, let’s recap this experience so you will notice a few things:

 The platform is pretty straight forward with the options it provides for first time users with some previous experience with market platforms.
 Nevertheless, you do need to be familiarized with ERC-20 tokens (like WETH, WBTC, etc), and other terms to navigate the platform without trouble.
 We covered pretty much every term you’ll need in this Uniswap V3 glossary.

 We have to look closely for any changes in the tools we use.
 Sommelier supports Metamask -another platform that is seemingly easy to use but actually changed features while making the tutorial by adding the “Swap” option which wasn’t available before connecting the app to the Sommelier platform.

 In conclusion, this is an easy way to begin providing liquidity into Uniswap v3.
 If you need support to begin your journey as a Pairings by Sommelier user, you can contact our team here.

 If you find this tutorial too technical, you can also check the glossary here.